How to Care for Your New Sod

 Want a beautiful yard without all the hassle?
 Florida's hot and humid climate can make landscaping a challenge.
-Luckily, there are plenty of low-maintenance yard landscaping ideas that can give your property stunning curb appeal without consuming all your time and energy.
+Luckily, there are plenty of low-maintenance landscaping ideas that can give your property stunning curb appeal without consuming all your time and energy.

 Perennial plants are ideal for adding low-maintenance bursts of color to your flower beds and borders, or even to your porch or patio when planted in containers.
 Unlike annual plants, which die after one growing season and need to be re-planted, perennials will continue to grow and flower for multiple growing seasons on their own.